 In either case, the logon is the same as your Oregon Tech email.

-Wireless printing is available at select printers on the Wilsonville campus.
+Wireless printing is available at select printers on the Portland-Metro campus.

 Currently the library is not set-up for student faxing, but students can get assistance with faxing at the Dean of Students' office.

 The LRC is the Learning Resources Center, the building houses both the Oregon Tech Library, on the first floor, and the Student Success Center, on the second floor.
 Also on the second floor is the Shaw Historical Library.
 The Library administration office is on the second floor, room LRC 216.
 The Library also provides student study areas on both floors.